 Historical drilling on the property includes of 2,996 m in 14 holes (7 RC and 7 diamond holes) by two previous operators within a 1.0 km by 0.4 km area.
-This drilling tested five main mineralized targets, providing focus for the Company's first drill program on two main zones:

-- The Socavon del Diablo Zone; host to Ag-Zn-Pb mineralization in volcanic tuffs and breccia in the eastern part of the basin. - The Silver Mantos Zone; a near surface area in the western part of the basin with several historic high grade silver intersections in flat-lying tuff and breccia zones.
+This drilling tested five main mineralized targets, providing focus for the Company's first drill program on two main zones: The Socavon del Diablo Zone: host to Ag-Zn-Pb mineralization in volcanic tuffs and breccia in the eastern part of the basin, and; The Silver Mantos Zone; a near surface area in the western part of the basin with several historic high grade silver intersections in flat-lying tuff and breccia zones.

 Between April and June, 2012, the Company completed a 27 hole, 3,224 m drill program that focused on the Silver Mantos (12 holes) and Socavon del Diablo (9 holes) zones, with the remaining 6 holes testing outside targets.
 The program was successful in confirming and expanding the mineralized zones at Silver Mantos and Socavon del Diablo and in discovering new mineralized zones.
-Results were reported in news releases dated June 14, June 20, July 5, July 10 and July 24, 2012 and are summarized in the paragraphs below.
+Results were reported in news releases dated June 14, June 20, July 5, July 10 and July 24, 2012.
+Following the Phase I program, both zones remained open to expansion in all directions.